Bright, juicy tomatoes that burst with flavor. Crisp, dry rosé wine. Briny olives. Flaky pastry drenched in sweet honey and pistachios.

 What to Eat in France

-We love French cuisine so much, we devoted a series of five blog posts to it last year—and part two covered the cuisine of the sun-kissed South of France.
+We love French cuisine so much, we devoted a series of five blog posts to it — and part two covered the cuisine of the sun-kissed South of France.

 The cuisine of Provence is all about fresh herbs, succulent seafood, and crisp wines.
 The region is famous for its herbs de Provence, a combination of bundled herbs that typically includes marjoram, oregano, rosemary, savory, and thyme.

 When we think of Provençal cuisine, we think of three dishes in particular: bouillabaisse, ratatouille, and socca.